Vitalades

 Vitalades (Βιταλάδες) is a village and a community in the southwestern part of the island of Corfu.
 It is part of the municipal unit of Lefkimmi.
-In 2011 its population was 442 for the village and 524 for the community, which includes the village Gardenos.
+The community includes the village Gardenos.
 It is situated between low hills, 1 km southeast of Perivoli and 4 km southwest of Lefkimmi.
 Vitalades is one of several villages on the island that have the suffix -ades, e.g. Argyrades.